 - When the water is no longer screaming hot, strain out the shells and add 3 cups of the poaching liquid to the shrimp, along with the ketchup, orange juice, salt, cilantro and stir until thoroughly combined.

 - Taste for seasoning and adjust as needed.
-Cover and allow to chill at in the refrigerator for at least 30 minutes, but overnight is best.
+Cover and allow to chill in the refrigerator for at least 30 minutes, but overnight is best.

 - When ready to serve, heat about 1 inch of oil in a heavy bottomed pan or a deep fryer to 375 degrees.
 Use the large holes of a box grater to coarsely grate the plantains.
 Working in batches, drop the grated plantains into the hot oil, and cook, stirring occasionally until golden brown and crisp.
 Remove with a slotted spoon and place on paper towels to drain.
 Sprinkle with salt, then repeat with the remaining plantains.